-originals hails from El Salvador, but has been a mainstay at Harlequin’s for 14 years – propagating, potting up and keeping our plants beautiful.
-Back in El Salvador he has a coffee farm with cows and other animals, as well as a loving wife.
+originally hails from El Salvador, but has been a mainstay at Harlequin’s for 14 years – propagating, potting up and keeping our plants beautiful.
+Back in El Salvador he has a coffee farm with cows and other animals.
 Alfredo grew up on his grandfather’s dairy farm where he began learning to take care of plants and animals, and we feel blessed his skills grace us now.

-loves the chance to help Harlequin’s Gardens Wholesale customers learn about plants right for Colorado.
-She is grateful for all she is learning in return from her colleagues and customers at Harlequin’s.
-A long-time teacher and advocate for organic gardening methods (she recently earned her Organic Master Gardener certification!), Ann also has interests in regenerative agriculture and gardening to nourish the living soil; tap-dancing; cooking nourishing whole grain food; sleeping; and (ahem) accounting.
+loves to help Harlequin’s Gardens customers learn about plants right for Colorado.
+A long-time teacher and advocate for organic gardening methods (she recently earned her Organic Master Gardener certification!), Ann also has interests in regenerative agriculture and gardening to nourish the living soil; tap-dancing; cooking whole grain food.

 may not often be seen at the nursery, but she’s indispensable.
-A landscape architect with an emphasis in ecological practices and a longtime Harlequin staffer, creates and writes our informative and beautiful weekly e-newsletters, and maintains our ever-growing customer database, and does many other behind the scenes tasks.
+A landscape architect with an emphasis in ecological practices and a longtime Harlequin staffer.
+She works with Eve designing our weekly e-newsletter, maintains our ever-growing customer database, and does many other behind the scenes tasks.

 has worked at Harlequin’s Gardens for eight years.
 We’re grateful for all he does behind the scenes keeping everything healthy.
 He loves to watch plants grow, and has been gardening since he was a teenager back in El Salvador.

 got his initial training along the creeks and woods of eastern Iowa.
 He studied biology at the University of Iowa, then went to India with the Peace Corps.
-Back in America, he managed a small organic apple orchard, and started a tree care business.
-Studying plants, researching alternatives to pesticides, and developing a xeriscape garden led him from the tree tops to a plant nursery.
-Now the evolving Harlequin’s Gardens is his life-work, helping the gardening community to bring nature into their personal lives and homes using sustainable plants, materials and methods.
-His current passion is soil health, and designing an energy-efficient greenhouse.
+Back in America, he managed a small organic apple orchard, and operated a tree care business.
+Studying plants, researching alternatives to pesticides, and developing a xeriscape garden led him from the treetops to a plant nursery.
+Now the evolving Harlequin’s Gardens is his lifework, helping the gardening community to bring nature into their personal lives and homes using sustainable plants, materials and methods.
+His current passion is soil health and energy-efficient greenhouses.
 He was honored with the 2009 PaceSetter Award for the Environment.